This article was originally published on Conetix by Tim Butler. With his kind permission, we are sharing it here for Codeship readers.

 git clone https://github.com/docker-library/wordpress.git

 In the “apache” directory, you’ll see the Dockerfile for WordPress.
-Since WP-CLI is a popular plugin which makes manipulating WordPress from the command line easy, let's add it to the Dockerfile.
+Since WP-CLI is a popular plugin that makes manipulating WordPress from the command line easy, let's add it to the Dockerfile.
 Here’s what we need to add:

-RUN curl -o /bin/wp https://raw.githubusercontent.com/wp-cli/builds/gh-pages/phar/wp-cli.phar
+RUN curl -o /bin/wp https://raw.githubusercontent.com/wp-cli/builds/gh-pages/phar/wp-cli.phar RUN chmod +x /bin/wp

 The wrapper around the wp-cli is to ensure it runs as the www-data user.
-Otherwise it will run as the root user.
+Otherwise, it will run as the root user.
 For this, we also need to install the sudo command available as well.
 Here’s the code for this:

 RUN apt-get update && apt-get install -y sudo less